zulip/zulip/docs/subsystems/queuing.md

 You can publish events to a RabbitMQ queue using the `queue_json_publish` function defined in `zerver/lib/queue.py`.

+An interesting challenge with queue processors is what should happen when queued events in Zulip's backend tests.
+Our current solution is that in the tests, `queue_json_publish` will (by default) simple call the `consume` method for the relevant queue processor.
+However, `queue_json_publish` also supports being passed a function that should be called in the tests instead of the queue processor's `consume` method.
+Where possible, we prefer the model of calling `consume` in tests since that's more predictable and automatically covers the queue processor's code path, but it isn't always possible.

 ### Clearing a RabbitMQ queue

 If you need to clear a queue (delete all the events in it), run